All Episodes

 So their buddies in the media and elsewhere throughout the party are going to do everything they can to poo-poo it and try to call it something else.

-You won't believe the minimum wage.
+Like you won't believe minimum wage.

 You wouldn't believe some of the excuses they're concocting.

-Let's go to the audio sound bites to start with uh one of the ways this is manifesting itself on the Republican side.
+Let's go to the audio sound bites to start with one of the ways this is manifesting itself on the Republican side.

 Last night, and this is what I got an email about, and I didn't understand it because I wasn't watching.